AndreTeixeira1998/overleafwiki/Load-balancing-ShareLaTeX-and-Haproxy.md

 * the ShareLaTeX Session Secret needs to be set the same

-## Setting same Session Secret
+## Setting same Session Secret & Behind Proxy

 The sessionSecret needs to be set the same on all docker instances.
 By default a random string is generated for you.
 The environment variable SHARELATEX_SESSION_SECRET can be used to set this.

-		security:
-				sessionSecret: process.env["SHARELATEX_SESSION_SECRET"] or "IDWD1nDX2KUxmHEFtpDx6MPTdAgMTa4DgeQSI1He50" # This was randomly generated for you
+`--env SHARELATEX_SESSION_SECRET=something_random`

+`--env SHARELATEX_BEHIND_PROXY=true`

+`--env SHARELATEX_SECURE_COOKIE=true #only if using SSL`

 ## Haproxy